Meta-Calibration: Learning of Model Calibration Using Differentiable Expected Calibration Error: Experiments

-\paragraph{Results} We first follow the experimental setup of \citep{Mukhoti2020CalibratingLoss} and compare with the following alternatives: 1) cross-entropy, 2) Brier score \citep{Brier1950VerificationProbability}, 3) Weighted MMCE \citep{Kumar2018TrainableEmbeddings} with $\lambda=2$, 4) Focal loss \citep{Lin2017FocalDetection} with $\gamma=3$, 5) Adaptive (sample dependent) focal loss (FLSD) \citep{Mukhoti2020CalibratingLoss} with $\gamma=5$ and $\gamma=3$ for predicted probability $p\in[0, 0.2)$ and $p\in[0.2, 1)$ respectively.
+\paragraph{Results} We first follow the experimental setup of \citet{Mukhoti2020CalibratingLoss} and compare with the following alternatives: 1) cross-entropy, 2) Brier score \citep{Brier1950VerificationProbability}, 3) Weighted MMCE \citep{Kumar2018TrainableEmbeddings} with $\lambda=2$, 4) Focal loss \citep{Lin2017FocalDetection} with $\gamma=3$, 5) Adaptive (sample dependent) focal loss (FLSD) \citep{Mukhoti2020CalibratingLoss} with $\gamma=5$ and $\gamma=3$ for predicted probability $p\in[0, 0.2)$ and $p\in[0.2, 1)$ respectively.
 6) Label smoothing (LS) with a fixed smoothing factor of 0.05.
-In all cases we report the mean and standard deviation across 3 repetitions to obtain a more reliable estimate of the performance.
-In contrast, \citep{Mukhoti2020CalibratingLoss} report their results on only one run, so in the tables we include our own results for the comparison with the baselines.
+In all cases we report the mean and standard deviation across three repetitions to obtain a more reliable estimate of the performance.
+In contrast, \citet{Mukhoti2020CalibratingLoss} report their results on only one run, so in the tables we include our own results for the comparison with the baselines.

-We show the test ECE and test error rates in Table \ref{tab:main_ece} and \ref{tab:main_error} respectively, focusing on intrinsic calibration without post-processing, since this is not always possible \citep{Kim2020TaskClassification} or reliable \citep{ovadia2019trustUncertainty}.
-We report results under temperature scaling post-processing in Table \ref{tab:main_ece_temp} in the appendix.
-Overall the results confirm our DECE-driven meta-learning obtains strong calibration results while maintaining comparable accuracy to the competitors.
-The tables report meta-calibration with both scalar (MC-S) and vector (MC-V) label smoothing.
-The vector case has more degrees of freedom and often provides better calibration.
-We further provide results with AECE calibration criterion \citep{Nixon2019MeasuringLearning} in the appendix, showing our method also improves calibration on other calibration criteria, without overfitting to ECE.
+We show the test ECE, test ECE after temperature scaling (TS) and test error rates in Tables~\ref{tab:main_ece}, \ref{tab:main_ece_temp} and \ref{tab:main_error} respectively.
+Meta-Calibration leads to excellent intrinsic calibration without the need for post-processing (Table~\ref{tab:main_ece}), which is practically valuable because post-processing is not always possible \citep{Kim2020TaskClassification} or reliable \citep{ovadia2019trustUncertainty}.
+However, even after post-processing using TS Meta-Calibration gives competitive performance (Table~\ref{tab:main_ece_temp}), as evidenced by the best average rank across the considered scenarios.
+Table~\ref{tab:main_error} shows that Meta-Calibration maintains comparable accuracy to the competitors, even if it does not have the best average rank there.
+Overall Meta-Calibration leads to significantly better intrinsic calibration, while keeping similar or only marginally worse accuracy.

-Note that while Brier score, Focal loss and FLSD modify the base model's loss function, our Meta-Calibration corresponds to the vanilla cross-entropy baseline, but where label smoothing is tuned by our DECE-driven hyper-parameter meta-learning rather than being selected ad-hoc by hand. \cut{While we have explored calibration via simple label smoothing regularization, diverse hyper-parameters of the base model can be trained by meta-learning \citep{Hospedales2021Meta-learningSurvey}, and future work exploring DECE's application to different meta-learning targets is likely to improve the results further.}
+Note that while Brier score, Focal loss and FLSD modify the base model's loss function, our Meta-Calibration corresponds to the vanilla cross-entropy baseline, but where label smoothing is tuned by our DECE-driven hyper-parameter meta-learning rather than being selected by hand.